Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

 2. Multi-instance GPU
 3. NVIDIA MPS

+## Better latency and throughput during inference using vLLM

-## vLLM Speculative Decoding for better latency and throughput during inference
+### vLLM Speculative Decoding for better latency and throughput during inference
    Speculative decoding addresses the inherent latency in traditional autoregressive decoding methods, where each token is generated sequentially based on all previous tokens.
 Instead, it allows for the simultaneous prediction of multiple tokens, thereby accelerating the inference process.

 - **Mechanism**: